 - Do people speak openly (and happily) about the company’s culture and values?

-If you’re able to say “yes” to all of these questions, chances are you have psychological safety on your team.
+If you’re able to say “yes” to all of these questions, chances are you have a good level of psychological safety on your team.

 Another way to identify a lack of psychological safety is to think about what negative actions people may be taking: